Olipear/Portfolio/src/pages/projects/e-commerce-ui-study.md

       * During device testing I found on the smallest devices the confirm button in modals was not visible without scrolling.
 I decided to move this to the top of the screen so that it would always be visible, and in the same place.

       * The switch to the the footstool in the top left was often mis-tapped on touch devices.
 It was too small, and too close to the modal buttons.
 Since the footstool was linked both on other pages, and beneath the chair configurator, we decided to remove this.

-      Overall the feedback was very positive.
-Most users were quick to complete the tasks, and could answer my questions.

       #### Further results